-Are you interested in a guaranteed investment that pays close to 10% interest?
-The I Savings Bonds interest rate just jumped to 9.62% starting in May 2022.
+Are you interested in a guaranteed investment that pays close to 7% interest?
+The I Savings Bonds interest rate is now 6.89%.
 Is this for real?
 In this blog, we are going to explain why several investors are looking into I bonds and we will give you our honest opinion on this investment strategy.

 What are I Bonds?